Tuesday, May 20, 2014

 BaMidbar: Can Israel Be Counted?

-The Maggid of Dubno explained this Midrash with the following parable:
+The Maggid of Dubno illustrated this idea with the following parable:

 The Argument of the Two Boys